Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### lightstreamer.server.proxy_adapter.username

-The username to use for authenticating to the Lightstreamer'server Proxy Adapter.
+The username to use for authenticating to the Lightstreamer server's Proxy Adapter.
+This setting requires authentication to be enabled in the [configuration](#lightstreamer-setup) of the Proxy Adapter.

 - **Type:** string
 - **Importance:** medium